floragunncom/search-guard-docs/tribenodes.md

 # Tribe nodes

-Beginning with version 2.x.x.6, Search Guard offers support for tribe nodes.
+Search Guard offers support for tribe nodes.
 A tribe node ["acts as a federated client across multiple clusters"](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-tribe.html) and is commonly used to retrieve information from multiple Elasticsearch clusters making it look like one combined cluster.

 ## Preconditions